 How to Pass the Means Test for Chapter 7 Bankruptcy in Pennsylvania

 Bankruptcy is not a one-size-fits-all package, but instead, is divided into “chapters” named for the U.S. Bankruptcy Code.
 Most consumers file under either Chapter 13 or Chapter 7, while Chapter 11 is usually used by businesses.
 Chapter 7 is especially popular among consumer filers because it is faster, simpler, and less financially burdensome than Chapter 13.
 But before you can file under Chapter 7, you need to pass something called the “Means Test.”
-Our bankruptcy attorneys explain how to improve your chances of qualifying for Chapter 7.
+Our New Jersey bankruptcy attorneys explain how to improve your chances of qualifying for Chapter 7.

 What is Means Testing?

 There are a few different types of bankruptcy.
 Chapter 13 is meant for filers who can gradually pay back most of their debts, while Chapter 7 is meant for filers with a greater need for debt relief.
 In order to help ensure that Chapter 7 is not abused by debtors who can accommodate filing under Chapter 13, the government requires prospective Chapter 7 filers to prove that they have financial need.
 This is where the Means Test enters the picture.

 Unlike most other aspects of bankruptcy, Means Testing is actually fairly simple.
 The Means Test compares your income against the median income for a household of equivalent size in the state where you live.
 If your income is lower, you qualify for Chapter 7.
 But if your income is higher — meaning you can afford to pay back your debtors with a Chapter 13 reorganization plan — you will not qualify for Chapter 7.

 The Department of Justice reports the following Pennsylvania median income levels by family size, applicable to cases filed on or after November 1, 2014: